 Also, the fundamental truth stands in realms reaching beyond dating as well: it’s not about time, it’s about priorities.
 When you’re a top priority, time is always abundant.

-It’s also an helpful book to realize when it’s time to cut times with someone.
-He’s just not that into you it will prevent you will be ever be strung along a dead end relationship.
+It’s also a helpful book to realize when it’s time to cut ties with someone.
+He’s just not that into you it will prevent you will be ever be strung along a dead-end relationship.